Last Updated on October 31, 2023 by Jake Sheridan

 Open the spreadsheet using an account that can edit the protected range, such as the spreadsheet owner’s account

-Open the Data menu and click on Protected Sheets and Ranges
+Open the Data menu and click on Protected Sheets and Ranges:

 From the Protected Sheets & Ranges sidebar that appears, click on the protected range you want to edit

-Click on the Change Permissions button
+Click on the Change Permissions button:

 In the Range Editing Permissions dialog, under Restrict Who Can Edit this Range, choose the Custom option if it is not already selected

 A list of spreadsheet editors will appear with checkboxes beside each to grant that user edit permissions to that range.

 Click Done to close the dialog when you’ve added all desired editors.

-Removing Protected Ranges
+Removing Protected Ranges (in 5 Steps)

 Open the Protected Sheets and Ranges sidebar following instructions above